cguttweb/nuxt-portfolio-blog/content/posts/javascript-promises.md

 JavaScript Promises have three states:

 - pending - this is the default or initialised state
-- resolved -
+- resolved - this means that the operation was successfully completed
-- rejected - when failed
+- rejected - when the operation has failed

 ### Creating Promises